What does a Pond Liner Cost?

 The tarpaulin pond liner is primarily used for water retention, involving the lining of lakes, fish farms, garden ponds, and artificial streams in parks and gardens.
 It is required to be protected from sharp objects below the liner and from being punctured by any objects in the water body.

 Protection can be provided with layers of sand, concrete, fibber-matting, geotextile, and other items.
-Pond lining film is fabricated in rolls of PVC or HDPE and Geomembrane.
+Pond lining film is fabricated in rolls of PVC or high density polyethylene pond liner and Geomembrane.
 Strips of liner can be welded together on-site or can be pre-manufactured in our factory.
 The peak of the pond lining sheet can be rolled over and secured in a trench or it can be fixed to a vertical wall created in brick or concrete.

 Each pond liner project is potentially unique and should be treated the same.
 Even though there are ordinarily accepted standards to use as benchmarks for specifications, we believe a consultation with the supplier upfront is the most effective manner to specify the correct materials and distribution for the project.
 Here are some of the elements to weigh before you even do your earthwork.